-All licensing and regulation of adult-use marijuana falls under the jurisdiction of the Oregon Liquor Control Commission (OLCC).
-All licensing and regulatory oversight of the Oregon Medical Marijuana Program (OMPP) falls under the jurisdiction of the Oregon Health Authority (OHA).
+The OLCC controls all licensing and regulation of adult-use marijuana, while the Oregon Health Authority oversees all licensing and regulatory oversight of the Oregon Medical Marijuana Program (OMMP).

 to Be to Consume?

 For recreational use, consumers ages 21 and older are allowed to buy one ounce (1 oz., or 28.35 grams), of cannabis flower per day, with a 17% excise tax charged on cannabis and cannabis-infused products, plus up to three percent (3%) in local taxes.
 Cannabis may only be purchased at an OLCC-licensed retailer.

 Medical marijuana patients and their caregivers can buy cannabis from an OLCC-sanctioned retailer and an OMMP-approved dispensary as long as they have photo identification and a valid OMMP card.
 A new OLCC rule enacted Dec.
 28, 2018, now allows patients and caregivers to buy up to eight ounces (8 oz., or 226.8 grams) per purchase and up to 32 ounces per month.
 The new rule also allows authorized retailers to deliver cannabis to patients and caregivers throughout the state, even to places in Oregon where marijuana sales are not allowed.

 Both patients and recreational consumers may grow marijuana for personal use at home or on private property.
 Synthetic marijuana is illegal.